Rhodes blood libel: Jewish community

 The existence of a Jewish community in Rhodes was first documented toward the end of the Hellenistic period.
 In a Roman decree dated to 142 BC, Rhodes is listed among the areas notified of the renewal of the pact of friendship between the Roman senate and the Jewish nation.
 The Jews of Rhodes are mentioned in documents at the time of the Arab conquest of the island in the 7th century.
 In the 12th century, Benjamin of Tudela found some 400 Jews in the city of Rhodes.

-In 1481 and 1482, earthquakes destroyed the Jewish quarter, so that only 22 families remained in the city.
+In 1481 and 1482, earthquakes destroyed the Jewish quarter so that only 22 families remained in the city.
 After an epidemic of plague in 1498–1500, the Knights Hospitaller, who ruled the island at that time, expelled those of the remaining Jews who would not be baptized.
 In the next two decades, the Hospitallers brought to the island between 2,000 and 3,000 captured Jews who were kept as slaves to work on fortifications.

 In 1522, these Jews and their descendants helped the Ottomans seize Rhodes.
-Under the Ottoman rule, Rhodes became an important Sephardi center, home to many famous rabbis.
+Under the Ottoman rule, Rhodes became an important Sephardi center, home to many rabbis.
 By the 19th century, the wealthier Jews were merchants in cloth, silk, sulfur, and resins.
 The rest were small shopkeepers and artisans, street vendors, and fishermen.
 The community was governed by a council of seven officials.
 Sources give the number of Jews during the 19th century between 2,000 and 4,000.

 Blood libel against the Jews in the Ottoman Empire

 The blood libel against Jews originated in England in 1144 with the case of William of Norwich.
-The accusation that Jews used the blood of Christian children to prepare matzos for the Passover became a staple of Christian antisemitism of the Middle Ages, with the total number of recorded ritual murder accusations reaching 150.
+The accusation that Jews used the blood of Christian children to prepare matzos for Passover became a staple of Christian antisemitism of the Middle Ages, with the total number of recorded ritual murder accusations reaching 150.
 With the strengthening of standards of evidence in legal cases, the number of charges began to decline, and few blood libel cases reached European courts after 1772.
 Nevertheless, some instances of ritual murder accusation arose as late as the 19th century.